michael2012z/BitBible/markdown/KJV/files/Deut.md

 2. And it shall be, when ye are come nigh unto the battle, that the priest shall approach and speak unto the people,

-3. And shall say unto them, Hear, O Israel, ye approach this day unto battle against your enemies: let not your hearts faint, fear not, and do not tremble, neither be ye terrified because of them;faint: Heb. be tendertremble: Heb. make haste
+3. And shall say unto them, Hear, O Israel, ye approach this day unto battle against your enemies: let not your hearts faint, fear not, and do not tremble, neither be ye terrified because of them;

 4. For the Lord your God is he that goeth with you, to fight for you against your enemies, to save you.

 5. And the officers shall speak unto the people, saying, What man is there that hath built a new house, and hath not dedicated it? let him go and return to his house, lest he die in the battle, and another man dedicate it.

-6. And what man is he that hath planted a vineyard, and hath not yet eaten of it? let him also go and return unto his house, lest he die in the battle, and another man eat of it.eaten…: Heb. made it common
+6. And what man is he that hath planted a vineyard, and hath not yet eaten of it? let him also go and return unto his house, lest he die in the battle, and another man eat of it.

 7. And what man is there that hath betrothed a wife, and hath not taken her? let him go and return unto his house, lest he die in the battle, and another man take her.

-8. And the officers shall speak further unto the people, and they shall say, What man is there that is fearful and fainthearted? let him go and return unto his house, lest his brethren’s heart faint as well as his heart.faint: Heb. melt
+8. And the officers shall speak further unto the people, and they shall say, What man is there that is fearful and fainthearted? let him go and return unto his house, lest his brethren’s heart faint as well as his heart.

-9. And it shall be, when the officers have made an end of speaking unto the people, that they shall make captains of the armies to lead the people.to lead…: Heb. to be in the head of the people
+9. And it shall be, when the officers have made an end of speaking unto the people, that they shall make captains of the armies to lead the people.

 10. When thou comest nigh unto a city to fight against it, then proclaim peace unto it.